 Salers, a farmstead cheese from Auvergne.
 It must be admitted that there is a lot of fine cheese made in the Auvergne area.
 Definitely a cow’s milk cheese this and only milk from Salers- and / or Montbeliarde cows will do.
 Made only only between approximately 15 April and 15 November, the period where the cows graze outside in the mountain range.
 The rest of the year the milk is used for the Cantal cheese.
 The cheese is named after the village of the same name.
 Strict rules for this cheese; ie a farmstead cheese where the farmer can only use milk from his own herd and make the cheese himself on the farm.
 Raw milk of course.
 Firm but at the same time with a somewhat softish texture.
 Tasting of spices and herbs with a sprinkling of flowers, but most notably barnyard.
 Also a very distinct salty flavour.
 Long aftertaste, and with maturity comes a certain sweet expression and nutty flavour.
 This is one of my favourites.
 Is probably not readily available, so you have to ask for it.
 AOP since 1961.

 To drink: The locals drink a Côtes d’Auvergne.
 Is probably difficult to obtain outside the region, so I try Beaujolais, Valpolicella or red Loire.

 Tomme de Savoie

 A cow’s milk cheese from, as the name indicates, Savoie in the French Alps.
 Tomme is generic and means that the cheese is round, but often, though not always, cheese with Tomme in their name comes from the Savoie regions.
 Pressed and stored for at least one month.
-Hard gray-brown rind, but underneath you’ll fins a nice Khaki-colored cheese.
+Hard gray brown rind, but underneath you’ll find a nice Khaki-coloured cheese.
 Smooth consistency.
-Light earthy aroma and a fine nutty flavor.
-No AOP protection but IGP.
+Light earthy aroma and a fine nutty flavour.
+No AOP protection, but IGP.